Contact us about cubital tunnel treatment

-The symptoms are usually felt when there is pressure on the nerve, such as sitting with an elbow on an arm rest, when the elbow is bent for a long period of time, such as being on the phone and sometimes after sleeping.
-Some sufferers may drop things.
+These symptoms are more likely when you put pressure on the nerve, for example when you’re resting your elbow on a chair arm, when the elbow is bent for a long period of time - such as when you’re on the phone - and sometimes after sleeping.

-Surgery is not always necessary.
-A patient may be able to change the way they use their elbow and avoid situations which could trigger pressure or pain.
-However, in more severe cases surgery may be recommended to relieve the pressure on the nerve
+You might be able to change the way you use your elbow and avoid situations which could trigger pressure or pain.
+A splint to keep your arm straight at night may help.
+However, in more severe cases, cubital tunnel surgery may be recommended to relieve the pressure on the nerve.